 Resident, Follow up: I also think we need to be mindful when we say affordable.
-"Affordable" income is based on MFI, we can't call it affordable when it is 60-80K. (possibly a reference for affordable housing being built with units for folks at 60% /80% of median income) There is not a lot of low-income housing, housing for recent graduates or single parent families.
+"Affordable" income is based on MFI, we can't call it affordable when it is 60-80% below MFI.
+There is not a lot of low-income housing, housing for recent graduates or single parent families.
 I remember when we could get housing on Riverside, but now it just isn't available.
 I don't understand why this affordable, low-income housing disappeared.
 What does the city have to say about that?

 Sara Acevedo, Resident: Single mom, two preschoolers.
 One of the things most important to me is anything enhancing my children's health and education and eventually employment opportunities.
 I really want to speak to the single mom struggling to find affordable housing.
 We need quality, affordable housing so they have extracurricular, sports, and infrastructure to support social skills.
 It is important that these things do not get lost.